 Statin drugs artificially lower cholesterol levels in the body.

-Hence, it should come as no surprise that those taking these types of drugs can experience a sub-optimal vitamin D response to midday sun.
+Hence, it should come as no surprise that those taking these types of substances can experience a sub-optimal vitamin D response to midday sun.

 While avoidance of these drugs with the help of a knowledgeable functional physician is the best policy, if you must take them for whatever reason, dietary vitamin D becomes more important than ever.